-When you start EA Web, this pane displays the Inventory tab with three different types of charts:
+When you start EA Web, this pane displays three different types of charts:

-- Object types in the workspace the types and number of elements in the workspace. - Inventory report the verification results for each type of element. - Complexity report.
+Object types in the workspace Displays the types and number of elements in the workspace.
+Inventory report The verification results for each type of element.
+Complexity report.
+Displays information on the number of source lines, comment lines, blank lines, and include statements split by source.

-When you execute a query, the results from it appear in this pane as a new tab named after the query.

-Doubleclick an element to see its source code.
-It will appear in a new view in this pane.

-Doubleclick a result of a query to open the source code with the cursor on the corresponding line.

-You can also right-click a variable and create an "Impact trace" for the variable.
-The impact trace will show you how the data flows to and from other variables, files, screens etc.
+When you execute a query, the results from it appear in a new tab in the Inventory pane.
+You can doubleclick an element to see its source code which will be displayed in a new view in this pane.
+You can also right-click a variable and create an Impact trace for the variable.
+The impact trace displays how the data flows to and from other variables, files, screens, and so forth.